tjumen/roboagents/README.md

 # Roboagents
-This program will simulate autonomous robots running around a 2D world.
+This simulates autonomous robots running around a 2D world.

 This project has two classes, Robot and World.
 The World class encapsulates a simple 2D world.
 * The world map is represented by a 2D data structure of your choice with each coordinate either blocked or unobstructed.
 The map is a rectangle of arbitrary size that is blocked around the entire border and has arbitrary internal coordinates blocked.
 We do not handle map configuration edge cases.